 Valid applications for 'switch-out' shall be treated as applications for Redemption and valid applications for 'switch-in' shall be treated as applications for Purchase, and the provisions of the Cut-off time, purchase / redemption price, minimum amounts for Purchase / Redemption and the Applicable NAV as applicable to Purchase and Redemption, as mentioned in above paragraph, shall be applied respectively to the 'switch-in' and 'switch-out' applications.

-Note: Repurchase / Redemptions including Switch-outs for Segregated Portfolio is not allowed.
+Note: Purchase / Switch-ins and Redemptions / Switch-outs of units under Segregated Portfolio is not allowed.
 However, the unit of Segregated Portfolio will be listed on the recognized Stock Exchange.